archetyp-market-secure-innovative-hub/archetyp-market-secure-innovative/README.md

-Update:  18 July 2025 url is live and operational
+Update:  Monday 21 July 2025 Awesome!
+The link is up and running.